Centri3/speng-hunter/README.md

 There are quite a few dumb requirements for this program.
 So, here's a list of them:

-* SE (abbreviation of SpaceEngine) **MUST** be in maximized windowed.
+* SE (abbreviation of SpaceEngine)'s main window should be as small as possible
-* Windows' UI Scale must be set to 100%.
-* SE's Screenshot with GUI key must be set to H. There's no real reason for this, it's just tradition.
-* If you wish for speng-hunter to split rare finds from the ordinary, you must have a secondary screenshotting tool open.
-I and others use [Lightshot](https://app.prntscr.com/en/index.html).
-Set your "Screenshot Fullscreen" key with Lightshot to CTRL+F12 and it should work fine.
-This will put rare finds in the last directory Lightshot used, Libraries/Documents/Lightshot by default.
-* You must be in the latest stable release for SE.
-Currently, 0.990.45.1945.
+* You must be running specifically version 0.990.45.1945.
 * If you're on Linux, [run SE and speng-hunter through the same instance of Proton](https://gist.github.com/michaelbutler/f364276f4030c5f449252f2c4d960bd2)

 If you've done all that, it should work fine!